(The testimonial statements provided are the unique experience

-Our formula offers clinically proven ingredients and offers maximum protection against high blood pressure BEFORE you have to resort to more serious measures.
-Maintain a healthy stress-free life knowing you have this natural blood pressure solution that really works.
+Our formula offers clinically proven ingredients and offers support BEFORE you have to resort to more serious measures -- helping you maintain a healthy, stress-free life...

-With 13+ Total Natural Ingredients, below some of the benefits of each:
+With 13+ Total Natural Ingredients, below are some of the benefits of each:

-3. Garlic: Garlic has a well deserved reputation for lowering both cholesterol levels and blood pressure.
+Garlic: Garlic has a well deserved reputation for lowering both cholesterol levels and blood pressure.
 It helps in breaking up toxins which lead to high blood pressure.
 It also stimulates blood circulation and helps the digestive system.
 In an overview of seven randomized controlled trials of the use of garlic supplements, three of these trials showed a significant reduction in systolic blood pressure and four in diastolic blood pressure.
-Researchers concluded that garlic powder supplement may be of clinical use in patients with mild hypertension.
-Garlic also reduces the tendency for unnecessary clotting within blood vessels, and also works at lessening the ‘stickiness’ of blood platelets by reducing aggregation.
+Researchers concluded that garlic powder supplement may be of clinical use in patients with mild hypertension.*

-4. Folic Acid: Taking a supplement with Folic Acid lowers homocysteine levels, according to a report in the American Journal of Clinical Nutrition (omocysteine is an amino acid that has been associated with a greater risk of heart disease).
-Previous studies have indicated that Folic Acid can lower homocysteine levels.
-The American Heart Association issued an advisory suggesting that those with a history of heart disease make sure that they consume the recommended daily allowance (RDA) of vitamin B6, vitamin B12, and Folic Acid.
+Folic Acid: Taking a supplement with Folic Acid can lower homocysteine levels, according to a report in the American Journal of Clinical Nutrition (homocysteine is an amino acid that has been associated with a greater risk of heart disease).
+Previous studies have indicated that Folic Acid can lower homocysteine levels.* The American Heart Association issued an advisory suggesting that those with a history of heart disease make sure that they consume the recommended daily allowance (RDA) of vitamin B6, vitamin B12, and Folic Acid.
 Folate is also a B vitamin necessary for formation of red blood cells.
-It helps to lower high blood pressure in some people, possibly by reducing elevated homocysteine levels.
+It has been shown to aid lowering high blood pressure in some people, possibly by reducing elevated homocysteine levels.*

-6. Niacin: Niacin's basic function is to assist in the cell's utilization of all major nutrients.
+Niacin: Niacin's basic function is to assist in the cell's utilization of all major nutrients.
 Without question, niacin is one of the most important factors in keeping us moving toward optimal heart health.
 Niacin is a mild vasodilator, which means that it widens blood vessels and increases blood flow.
 Niacin has been shown to support healthy levels of blood cholesterol.*

 Niacin is extremely important for controlling blood lipid levels and for proper metabolism of carbohydrates and fats.
 Niacin is commonly used to lower blood pressure and triglyceride levels in the blood.
 Niacin is a natural blood pressure lowering agent that alone has been shown to outperform prescriptive drugs in mild and even moderate cases!
 It helps your body to work on the cellular level and improves circulation, promotes healthy skin, and the sound functioning of your nervous system.*